hakant/hakant.github.io/source/_posts/2014-04-24-disaster-recovery-on-azure.markdown

 ![Single Region Deployment](/assets/Disaster_Recovery_On_Azure/Single_Region_Deployment.png)

 Assuming that you still have your software in-house somewhere, there should be no risk of losing the compute instances forever.
-By creating and deploying the cloud packages on another datacenter the compute instances can be recovered.
-The key to business continuity here is to be able to reach the data that is stored on Azure Storage and/or Azure SQL Databases.
+By creating and deploying the cloud packages on another datacenter the compute instances can be recovered. __The key to business continuity is to be able to recover the data that is stored on Azure Storage and Azure SQL Databases.__

 ## Frequently backup data outside the datacenter